Wilhelm Furtwängler: Conducting style

-Furtwängler had a unique philosophy of music.
-He saw symphonic music as creations of nature that could only be realised subjectively into sound.
-Neville Cardus wrote in the Manchester Guardian in 1954 of Furtwängler's conducting style: "He did not regard the printed notes of the score as a final statement, but rather as so many symbols of an imaginative conception, ever changing and always to be felt and realised subjectively..."

-And the conductor Henry Lewis: "I admire Furtwängler for his originality and honesty.
-He liberated himself from slavery to the score; he realized that notes printed in the score, are nothing but SYMBOLS.
+Furtwängler possessed a unique and deeply personal philosophy of music.
+He viewed symphonic works as creations of nature, which could only be realized subjectively through sound.
+Neville Cardus, writing in the Manchester Guardian in 1954, eloquently described Furtwängler’s conducting style: "He did not regard the printed notes of the score as a final statement, but rather as so many symbols of an imaginative conception, ever changing and always to be felt and realized subjectively..."
+Similarly, conductor Henry Lewis remarked: "I admire Furtwängler for his originality and honesty.
+He liberated himself from the slavery of the score; he understood that the notes printed on the page are nothing but SYMBOLS.
 The score is neither the essence nor the spirit of the music.
-Furtwängler had this very rare and great gift of going beyond the printed score and showing what music really was."
+Furtwängler had the rare and extraordinary gift of transcending the written notes to reveal the true essence of music."

 Many commentators and critics regard him as the greatest conductor in history.
-In his book on the symphonies of Johannes Brahms, musicologist Walter Frisch writes that Furtwängler's recordings show him to be "the finest Brahms conductor of his generation, perhaps of all time", demonstrating "at once a greater attention to detail and to Brahms' markings than his contemporaries and at the same time a larger sense of rhythmic-temporal flow that is never deflected by the individual nuances.
-He has an ability not only to respect, but to make musical sense of, dynamic markings and the indications of crescendo and diminuendo[...].
-What comes through amply... is the rare combination of a conductor who understands both sound and structure."
+Musicologist Walter Frisch, in his book on the symphonies of Johannes Brahms, describes Furtwängler as "the finest Brahms conductor of his generation, perhaps of all time."
+Frisch highlights Furtwängler’s recordings as demonstrating "at once a greater attention to detail and to Brahms' markings than his contemporaries, and at the same time a larger sense of rhythmic-temporal flow that is never deflected by individual nuances."
+He praises Furtwängler’s ability "not only to respect, but to make musical sense of, dynamic markings and the indications of crescendo and diminuendo."
+Frisch concludes that Furtwängler possessed "the rare combination of a conductor who understands both sound and structure."
 He notes Vladimir Ashkenazy who says that his sound "is never rough.
 It's very weighty but at the same time is never heavy.
 In his fortissimo you always feel every voice....
 I have never heard so beautiful a fortissimo in an orchestra", and Daniel Barenboim says he "had a subtlety of tone color that was extremely rare.
 His sound was always 'rounded,' and incomparably more interesting than that of the great German conductors of his generation."